massimobonanni/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

     az group create --location eastus --name myResourceGroup
     ```

+1. Many of the commands require unique names and use the same parameters.
+Creating some variables will reduce the changes needed to the commands that create resources.
+Run the following commands to create the needed variables.
+Replace **myResourceGroup** with the name you you're using for this exercise.

+    ```
+    resourceGroup=myResourceGroup
+    accountName=cosmosexercise$RANDOM
+    ```

 1. Run the following commands to create the Azure Cosmos DB account, each account name must be unique.
-The first command creates a variable with a unique name for your CosmosDB account.
-Run the second command and replace **myResourceGroup** with the name you chose earlier.

-    ```bash
-    myCosmosDbAcct=cosmosexercise$RANDOM
     ```

-    ```bash
-    az cosmosdb create -n $myCosmosDbAcct -g myResourceGroup
+    az cosmosdb create --name $accountName \
+        --resource-group $resourceGroup
     ```

 1. Run the following command to retrieve the **documentEndpoint** for the Azure Cosmos DB account.
 Record the endpoint from the command results, it's needed later in the exercise.
-Replace **myResourceGroup** with the names you chose earlier.

-    ```bash
-    az cosmosdb show -n $myCosmosDbAcct -g myResourceGroup --query "documentEndpoint" --output tsv
     ```

-1. Retrieve the primary key for the account by  using the following command.
-Record the **primaryMasterKey** from the command results for use in the code.
-Replace **myResourceGroup** with the names you chose earlier.
+    az cosmosdb show --name $accountName \
+        --resource-group $resourceGroup \
+        --query "documentEndpoint" --output tsv
     ```

-    az cosmosdb keys list -n $myCosmosDbAcct -g myResourceGroup
+1. Retrieve the primary key for the account with the following command.
+Record the primary key from the command results, it's needed later in the exercise.

     ```
+    az cosmosdb keys list --name $accountName \
+        --resource-group $resourceGroup \
+        --query "primaryMasterKey" --output tsv
+    ```

-## Create the console application
+## Create data resources and an item with a .NET console application

 Now that the needed resources are deployed to Azure the next step is to set up the console application.
 The following steps are performed in the cloud shell.